patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/00023.jpg)

 Note:
+I'm not gona lie, there were a LOT of mandalas.
+But also dancing, singing, etc.
-Is funny because each different language have the ability to think and said things in different ways.
+Each different language have the ability to think and said things in different ways.

 --